ymengxu/DiabetesDailyPosts/README.md

 # DiabetesDailyPosts
-This repo contains the codes to scrape the online health forum DiabetesDaily and the dataset.
+This repo contains the codes to scrape the online health forum DiabetesDaily.